VrindaTyagi/design-pallets/README.md

 # design-pallets

-A collection of recreated design prompts to help me learn css
+A collection of recreated design prompts to help me learn css/scss